backdrop-contrib/ajax_comments/README.txt

 - Screenshots or screencast videos showing your errors are helpful
 - If you are using the default textareas or any 3rd party Javascript editors like CKeditor, etc.
+- Any additional details that the module authors can use to reproduce this with a default installation of Drupal with the Garland theme.

 TIPS & TRICKS